Who is involved in research in the Department of Chemistry at Lafayette?

 How can I find out about the areas of research carried out in the Department of Chemistry at Lafayette?

 The faculty in the Department of Chemistry work with our students to carryout research in a range of chemical subdisciplines in a variety of chemical topics.
 Students carrying our research in the Department of Chemistry will normally work within the specific research focus areas of their faculty mentor, so students are encouraged to familiarize themselves with the areas of research in the department, to help them identify departmental faculty member(s) carrying out work that interests them and that may be relevant to their future interests.
-Information about specific faculty members’ research areas can be found on some faculty web pages linked to the Department of Chemistry website, by viewing the recent faculty/student research posters posted in the 2nd and 3rd floor hallways in Hugel Science Center, by searching their research publications at Lafayette in the Skillman Library Catalog or in Google Scholar, or by attending open student and faculty research presentation seminars in the department.
+Information about specific faculty members’ research areas can be found on the Department of Chemistry website, by viewing the recent faculty/student research posters posted in the 2nd and 3rd floor hallways in Hugel Science Center, by searching their research publications at Lafayette in the Skillman Library Catalog or in Google Scholar, or by attending open student and faculty research presentation seminars in the department.
 Of course, students are also encouraged to arrange to talk directly with specific faculty members about their areas of research interest.

 What qualifications do I need to become involved in research in the Department of Chemistry?